 The keypad writing parameter does not need to specify the keypad SN.
 Then the writing operation will be performed on all online keypads, but no keypad status will be returned.
 If you need to specify the keypad information to send, you need to specify the keypad SN and it will return all keypad status.

 Note: If a keySN in a specified keypad command is empty, the command will be executed without specifying a keypad.

-Keypad peripheral (write only)

-Write

-fun: "writeKeypadDevice" //Write keypad peripherals, composed of LED lights, buzzers, and motors params: {} //

-Array object, the default value in the object is an empty string, and the peripheral fields of various types (led, beep, motor) are not set, indicating that the class is not set.